jembi/openhim-core-js/config/config.md

     "host": "localhost"
   },
   "authentication": {
-    // What kid of authentication methods to allow "enableMutualTLSAuthentication": true,
+    // What kind of authentication methods to allow "enableMutualTLSAuthentication": true,
     "enableBasicAuthentication": true
   },